 Where will you be studying with your Graduate School Research Travel Grant?

 Funds from my Cornell Graduate Research Travel Grant are being used to visit natural dyers in Los Angeles, San Francisco, and Portland.
 My research includes filming interviews with textile companies, fashion designers, plant growers, dye chemists, etc., and documenting the use of natural dyes within the apparel and textile industry.
 I’m using the film from interviews and events to create a documentary alongside my dissertation work.
-Feel free to follow my research travels on Instagram or my website.
+Feel free to follow my research travels on Instagram.

 How important is obtaining a Research Travel Grant for your research?